providedh/collaborative-platform/README.md

 psql -c "alter user providedh_pg_user with encrypted password '<your password here>';"
 ```

-Add database permissions to the user:
+Add database permissions to a user:
 ```
 psql -c "grant all privileges on database providedh_db to providedh_pg_user;"
 ```

-Open the database:
+Open a database:
 ```
 psql providedh_db
 ```